Skills

 Core skills

-The baseline ships 36 skills across nine categories.
+The baseline ships 42 skills across thirteen categories.
 Each runs in main context, where conversational visibility is preserved.
 The single subagent is a separate mechanism.

 § I